If you could photograph anything, anywhere, anyplace in the world … what would it be? Here’s one professional photographer’s Top 10 uber wish-list!

 I love honey but am an admitted scaredy-cat when it comes to being stung by bees.
 I’ve seen hives as big as watermelons, and if you’ve never seen how many bees can swarm around a hive like that—well, it can be terrifying!
 If you think you’re brave—well, think about this: in Nepal, honey hunters hang off Himalayan mountains by rudimentary ropes, with no security harnesses, stealing (so to speak) honey from cliffside hives that are big like buses and built by thousands of Apis laboriosa—the largest honey bee in the world (referred to as “the Giant Himalayan honey bee.”)

 Try focussing on aperture, shutter speed or ISO while trying to hold your full-frame DSLR still, and praying not to lose your grip or be stung to death.
 Difficulty level?
 I’d say 10, on a scale from one to five—which just moves it up on my photo bucket-list.
 If you ever get this amazing photo-op yourself take as many pictures as you can: these honey hunters are slowly abandoning the cliffs and the bees are dying.
-Here’s some photos of what a Himalayan honey hunter looks like in action.
+Here’s some photos from BBC Earth Unplugged of what a Himalayan honey hunter looks like in action.

 Following humpback whales, New Zealand